Vitamin D3

 Are You Getting Enough D-3?

 The Best Form of Vitamin of D-3 is Sunlight.
-However, Most people are unable to get enough exposure to sunlight to provide them with adequate levels of D-3 and living in a sunny climate does not guarantee against vitamin D-3 deficiencies.
+However, most people cannot get enough exposure to sunlight to provide them with adequate levels of D-3, and living in a sunny climate does not guarantee vitamin D-3 deficiencies.

 The elderly are more prone to this deficiency since their capacity to activate vitamin D in the skin is reduced as we age.

-The high rates of Vitamin D-3 deficiencies in the US has prompted the FDA to increase their daily recommended allowance of D-3 from 100 IUs (International Units) per day to a daily recommendation of 400-600 IUs per day, while many doctors and health professional recommend an average daily intake between 4000-10000 IUs of Vitamin D-3 per day.
+The high rates of Vitamin D-3 deficiencies in the US have prompted the FDA to increase their daily recommended allowance of D-3 from 100 IUs (International Units) per day to a daily recommendation of 400-600 IUs per day.
+In contrast, many doctors and health professionals recommend an average daily intake between 4000-10000 IUs of Vitamin D-3 per day.

 Factors that can contribute to Vitamin D deficiencies: